Definable maximal discrete sets in forcing extensions: Introduction

 \begin{theorem} If $x$ is a Sacks or Miller real over $L$, then in $L[x]$ there is a $\Pi^1_1$ mof in $P(2^\omega)$. \end{theorem}

 A counterpoint to this is obtained in the last section, where the following is shown: \begin{theorem} There are no $\Pi^1_1$ mofs in the Mathias extension of $L$. \end{theorem}

-Another application of Theorem \ref{t.discrete} is to maximal almost disjoint families (``mad'' families) of subsets of $\omega$.
-Such families are precisely the discrete sets for the compatibility relation that we get from the preorder $\subseteq^*$, inclusion modulo a finite set, in $[\omega]^\omega$.
+As another application of Theorem \ref{t.discrete} we obtain a different proof of the following known result concerning maximal almost disjoint families (``mad'' families) of subsets of $\omega$.
+Such families are precisely the discrete sets for the compatibility relation that arises from the preorder $\subseteq^*$, inclusion modulo a finite set, in $[\omega]^\omega$.
 The study of the definability of mad families has a long history, see e.g.\ \cite{mathias1977happy, friedman2010projective, fischer2011projective, fischer2013co, tornquist2015}.
 From Theorem \ref{t.discrete} and \cite{tornquist2013} we get: